Cala Carbó

 What to see:

-A perfectly shaped cove surrounded by green lush pine trees, and corals when scuba diving.
+A perfectly shaped cove surrounded by green lush pine trees, moreover you can explore the sea to look at corals while scuba diving.

 What to do: